We earn a commission for products purchased through some links in this article.

 Let's face it, Christmas is all about traditions.

-We love the little things we do every year that help us get into the Christmas spirit – but do you actually know where your favourite traditions come from?
+We love the little things we do every year that help us get into the Christmas spirit – such as popping down to the local Christmas tree farm to pick up our tree (though you can get a rented Christmas tree if you want), or visiting our favourite Christmas market – but do you actually know where all of your favourite traditions come from?

 Whether it’s the tree, tinsel or the turkey, here are the reasons why we celebrate Christmas the way we do.
 Some of them will surprise you!